 Assuming a renter left the drain to a bathtub plugged and the water flowing, they would at fault for whatever damage the overflow might cause.
 For example, say a bathtub overflows and damages the wood floor that must be replaced.
 Depending on the amount of damaged caused, an owner might file a lawsuit against the tenant.
 In that scenario, a renter might have to file a renters insurance liability claim to cover legal costs and money they owe for the problems they caused to the property they rented.

-Separately from the damage caused to the dwelling they are renting, a renter who causes a bathtub to overflow might also damage their own personal property.
+Separately from the damage caused to the structure of the home or apartment they are renting, a renter who causes a bathtub to overflow might also damage their own personal property.
 If the value of the belongings damaged surpasses the amount of their renters insurance deductible, they would be in a position to file a renters insurance claim.
 However, just because someone can file a claim doesn't mean that they should.
 Claims should be filed when the cost of the covered event (damages or a lawsuit) would create significant financial hardship.
 Renters insurance is a product designed to avoid that circumstance.

 If a renter needs to file both a renters insurance liability claim and a renters insurance claim for their own personal property, they can do that.
 One does not preclude the other.